 Old wives' tales are fun but generally not reliable for predicting sex

-For some people, waiting until at least the 18th week of pregnancy to know the sex of a baby can feel like an eternity.
-Perhaps that's why people continue to believe so many old wives' tales as prediction methods to fill the void.
+For some people, waiting until the 18th week of pregnancy to find out the sex of a baby can feel like an eternity.
+To fill the void, people may turn to some of the following six old wives' tales to predict whether the fetus is a boy or girl.

-One popular belief is that if a woman is carrying the baby high, she is supposedly having a girl, while carrying the baby low means it's a boy.
+Baby bump: One popular belief is that if a woman is carrying the baby high, she is supposedly having a girl, while carrying the baby low means it's a boy.
 "Carrying high or low is a function of the mother's abdominal wall muscle tone and the baby's position," Carr said.
-"It has no influence on gender."
+"It has no influence on gender," he said.

-But there may be a little bit of truth to the idea that fetal heart rate could be a tip-off.
-Carr said that early in pregnancy, there is no difference in heart rate between the sexes, but by the third trimester, a girl's heartbeat tends to be a little faster and a boy's a little slower.
-Still, he cautioned that although research studies may find this association over an average of 1,000 babies, an individual baby boy could have a faster heartbeat, and an individual baby girl could have a slower one.
+Fetal heart rate: There may be some truth to the idea that fetal heart rate could be a clue.
+Early in pregnancy, there is no difference in heart rate between the sexes, Carr said.
+But by the third trimester, a girl's heartbeat tends to be a little faster and a boy's a little slower, he said.
+Still, Carr cautioned that although researchers may find this association holds true over an average of 1,000 babies studied, an individual baby boy could still have a faster heartbeat, and an individual baby girl could have a slower one.

-Folk wisdom has linked experiencing severe morning sickness with having a girl, and this tale may have some science behind it.
+Morning sickness: Folk wisdom has linked experiencing severe morning sickness with having a girl, and this idea may have some science to back it up.
 Women carrying girls have higher levels of the pregnancy hormone hCG (human chorionic gonadotropin), and these higher levels are associated with an increased risk of severe morning sickness, Carr said.
 But he warned there's not a hard and fast relationship between morning sickness and fetal sex.

-Another urban legend is "the Drano test."
-For this one, a woman combines some of her first morning urine with the liquid drain cleaner.
+The Drano test: For this urban legend, a woman combines some of her first morning urine with the liquid drain cleaner.
 If the color turns green, the baby is said to be a girl; if it's blue, a boy may be on the way.
 Unfortunately, "there's nothing to this idea, and Drano is really caustic," Carr pointed out.

-The ring test is another suggested way to guess the baby's gender.
-For this old favorite, a woman ties her wedding band to a string or strand of long hair and hangs it over her pregnant belly.
+Ring test: To try this old favorite, a woman ties her wedding band to a string and hangs it over her pregnant belly to guess the baby's gender.
 If the ring swings back and forth, the baby is believed to be a boy.
-If the jewelry swings in a circle, the child is thought to be a girl.
+If it swings in a circle, the child is thought to be a girl.
 "It's fun, but it isn't science," Carr said, chuckling.